Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/04/the-wise-man-changes-opinions/index.md

 ---
 title: "The Wise Man Changes Opinions"
 author: tiamopastoor
-date: 2025-03-10
+date: 2025-04-10
 language: en
 categories: ["Miscellaneous"]
 ---

 To my utter surprise, this world sees it as a _good thing_ to be steadfast and never waver in your resolve.
 A leader is seen as _strong_ when they hold onto their opinions no matter what happens.
 A president is elected because of how confidently they can repeat the same lies, refusing to listen or change.
 Most people _know_ something is wrong but can't change now, because it would mean "losing face".

 Yes, it is hard to admit you were wrong.
 It takes a bit more effort to actually listen or do research, then update your views.
 It's also absolutely what you should do and what we need in this world.
-History has been an endless cycle of people in power refusing to update their views, until people used violence and force to get them out.
+History has been an endless cycle of people in power refusing to update their views, until people used violence/force to remove them.
 Only for the new people in charge to refuse changing their opinions again.
 It's useless, it's slow progress, it's stupid.

 And so I wanted to write this article to say: **I was wrong about something.**